-- 1.Proposed new town square: - 2.
-Mixed use frontage to Square - 3.
-New frontage to Collingwood and Batchellor - 4.Retention and possible re-use of retail warehouse building - 10.'Consort Square' mixed use frontage to new Square - 11.'Consort Square' -New street linking Consort Square and Victoria Road Community complex - 5.
-Landmark building on new Square - 6.
+- 1. Proposed new town square: - 2.Mixed use frontage to square - 3.
+New frontage to Collingwood and Batchellor - 4.Retention and possible re-use of retail warehouse building - 10.'Consort Square' mixed use frontage to new square - 11.'Consort Square' -New street linking Consort Square and Victoria Road

+Community complex

+- 5. Landmark building on new square - 6.
 New street linking Consort Square and High Street - 7.
-New Library site and community uses. - 8.
-Library Square with improvements to subway - 9.
+Potential new Library site and community uses. - 8.
+Library square with improvements to subway - 9.
 Service and parking area

-Virgin Carpark and Newman House Area
+Newman House Area